A triumphant Homelander unveiled in 'The Boys' season 4 first look

 We finally have a first look at The Boys season 4, and things are not looking good for Billy Butcher (Karl Urban) – but seem a lot better for Homelander (Antony Starr).

-It appears the new season will pick up right where Gen V left off, with that presidential election, as Prime Video has released new posters of some very familiar faces.
+It appears the new season will pick up right where Gen V left off, with that presidential election, as Amazon Prime Videos has released new posters of some very familiar faces.

 First look: The Boys Season 4